Dumbbell Floor Press: How To Exercise Guide (Video Demonstration), Benefits, Muscles Worked, Mistakes, and Alternative Exercises

 - Don’t let the two dumbbells touch at the top of each rep. It will cause you to lose stability and maybe even harm yourself.

 - Squeezing the dumbbells as tight as possible will promote greater shoulder stability.
 It’s a phenomenon known as “irradiation.”

-- If you bounce your elbows off the floor at the bottom of a rep, you’ll risk injuring yourself due to the compressive forces that would be generated between the weights and the floor.
+- If you bounce your elbows off the floor at the bottom of a rep, you’ll risk injuring yourself and ending up with serious elbow pain due to the compressive forces that would be generated between the weights and the floor.

 - Make sure you maintain some tensions in your abs for better posture.